tweedegolf/storage-abstraction/README.md

 `switchAdapter` parses the configuration and creates the appropriate adapter instance.
 This is done by a lookup table that maps a storage type to a path to an adapter module; the module will be loaded in runtime using `require()`.

-More adapter classes can be added for different storage types, note however that there are many cloud storage providers that keep their API compliant with Amazon S3, for instance [Wasabi](https://wasabi.com/) or [Cubbit](https://www.cubbit.io/).
+More adapter classes can be added for different storage types, note however that there are many cloud storage providers that keep their API compliant with Amazon S3, for instance [Wasabi](https://wasabi.com/) and [Cubbit](https://www.cubbit.io/).

 ## Adding more adapters

 If you want to add an adapter you can choose to make your adapter a class or a function; so if you don't like OOP you can implement your adapter using FP or any other coding style or programming paradigm you like.

-Your adapter might use a wrapper library for the storage type that you create the adapter for, like for instance aws-sdk is used in the Amazon S3 adapter.
+Your adapter might have additional dependencies such as a service client library like for instance aws-sdk as is used in the Amazon S3 adapter.
 Add these dependencies to the peer dependencies in the package.json file in the `./publish` folder

 This way your extra dependencies will not be installed automatically but have to be installed manually if the user actually uses your adapter in their code.